Ludwig Tolumov and Ivan Serafimov: Robberies and thefts

 In the meantime, Tolumov and Serafimov continued with the criminal deeds.
 On June 6, the duo attacked a parked minibus in the "Troyan-Karnare" Pass, stealing combine parts and personal items worth 8265 leva.
 They threatened the driver, Tanyo Bahchevanski, and proceeded to steal the minibus itself, only to later abandon it.

 Five days later, they beat up and robbed a female taxi driver near the village of Belovitsa, and not long after, robbed a man from Sofia along the Trakia motorway.
 Three weeks after that, near the village of Mihiltsi, they robbed a man and a woman in a parked Moskvitch.
 The men fired at the car and forced the driver to lay down on the ground, but he managed to flee and call for help at a nearby gas station.
-Tolumov abandoned his partner, while Serafimov got into the car and forced the woman to have sex with him.
+Tolumov abandoned his partner, while Serafimov got into the car and raped the woman.

 Double murder

 On July 12, a body was found by accident near the architectural-historical memorial "Arch of Freedoms" in Beklemeto Pass.
 It was later revealed that on that day Tolumov and Serafimov had stopped the car of German tourists Christian Herlem and Heidi Colomb, both from Kassel - near Pavel Banya.
 There, they killed Herlem and later dropped off his body into the abyss, before taking Colomb to Mount Bratan, where she was reportedly raped.
 After raping her, both men threw the woman into the nearby swamp, effectively drowning her.
 Her skull was later located, with parts of her body scattered around the place, most likely by wild animals.

 The police quickly contacted German authorities, sending the victims' items to them.
 In order to capture the bandits, agents from Interpol took action, drawing accurate facial composites of the criminals in accordance to the surviving victims.